DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Supplementary Material

 Specifically, IF \citep{koh2017influence} is effective at identifying non-useful data (e.g., nonsensical text, text with lots of spelling mistakes, blur images) and so IF will down-weigh low-quality datapoints when we sample from that data domain.
 Doing so is effective in DUET's setting because these nonsensical training data are unlikely to be useful for any tasks, so their removal can boost the performance of the selected data mixture on the unseen task.
 While LESS contains a similar formulation as IF, it merely consider the gradient dot-products and ignores the hessian of the loss function \citep{koh2017influence} during computation.
 Hence, it does not contain as much information as IF.

 In addition, diversity-driven methods \citep{wang2024diversitymeasurementsubsetselection, zhang2024speculativecoresetselectiontaskspecific} tend to select training data subsets that are "most representative" of the training data domain.
 However, from observation, they tend to keep nonsensical data points in the final data mixture, which is not as effective as IF, which down-samples these points.
 Also, representative data of a training domain might not be useful for an unseen task if the task is not related.
 Lastly, when calculating the data log-determinant, we need to project data into embedding space with an embedding model, and hence the effectiveness of the embedding model also affects the selection process.
 Effectiveness aside, diversity-driven methods are also dependent on the mixing ratio chosen at each iteration.
 Therefore, we need to recompute the log-determinant \citep{wang2024diversitymeasurementsubsetselection} or coreset \citep{zhang2024speculativecoresetselectiontaskspecific} at every iteration.
-On the contrary, IF values can be pre-computed and stored prior to running DUET.
+On the contrary, IF scores can be pre-computed and stored prior to running DUET.

 Therefore, different selection methods have different properties (above), but conceptually and empirically, we found IF to work better in our unseen task setting.
 Our ablation studies (Fig.~\ref{fig:ablation-data-selection}) affirms our claim: using IF in DUET attains the highest performance as compared to selection methods such as LESS and log-determinant.
 We hope DUET can serve as a testbed for more advanced data-selection methods in the future.
-We will include these discussions into the revised paper.